 2. Differentiate Practice

-For Struggling Students
+Supporting Struggling Students

-1. Chunk assignments
+1. Chunk Practice assignments

-2. Model, model, model
+2. Pre-teach and model

 1. Formative assessments with “Quiz Me”